ahsanadil9/CaliforniaPizza-Clone-Client/README.md

 # California Pizza Website Clone - Client Site
 This project is a frontend clone of the California Pizza website, designed to allow users to browse and order pizzas, view details, and complete purchases.
+Upon clicking the 'order place' button, the selected items are forwarded to the admin for further processing.

 ## Table of Contents
 - [Features](#features)